 Abstract

 Exploration is critical for discovering how the world works in order to make advantageous decisions.
 Exploration should be particularly valuable for young children, who have relatively little general knowledge about the world.
 Models of exploration in decision-making describe systematic exploration as a computationally refined capacity based on top-down regulation, primarily sub-served by prefrontal cortex (PFC).
 In a recent study, we demonstrated that systematic exploration predominates in young children’s behavior, despite immaturities of PFC early in development.
 But, the nature of systematic exploratory behavior in young children remains poorly understood.
 We hypothesize that rather than being driven by PFC-mediated processes, like in adults, systematic exploration in young children is driven by attentional mechanisms.
 We test this hypothesis using a simple decision-making task in which four-year-olds made choices between four options and received a reward for each choice.
 Perceptual saliency was manipulated between the options such that in one condition, saliency was congruent with maximum reward, and in another condition, it was in competition with maximum reward.
-Rather than simply being novelty-seeking, saliency interacted with reward value.
+Rather than children simply being novelty-seeking, saliency interacted with reward value.
 Perceptual saliency disrupted systematic exploration in both conditions, while facilitating reward maximization in the congruent condition.
 These results suggest a close relationship between attention and systematic exploratory behavior in young children.

 Keywords: cognitive development; exploration; decision-making; attention